Moiz081/git_cmds/README.md

 20. `git add <file1> <file2> <file3>` -> This command will add multiple file changes together in the staging area.

 21. `git add .` -> This command will add all files from working repo to staging area.

+22. `git remote -v` -> This will show you the current remote URLs for origin.

+23. `git remote set-url origin <new-repository-url>` -> Update the remote URL